CleverRaven/Cataclysm-DDA/COMPILING.md

 Example: `make -j4 CLANG=1 CCACHE=1 NATIVE=linux64 RELEASE=1 TILES=1`

-The above will build a tiles release for 64 bit Linux, using Clang and ccache and 4 parallel processes.
+The above will build a tiles release explicitly for 64 bit Linux, using Clang and ccache and 4 parallel processes.

+Example: `make -j2 LOCALIZE=0`

+The above will build a debug-enabled curses version for the architecture you are using, using GCC and 2 parallel processes.

 **Note on debug**:
 You should probably always build with `RELEASE=1` unless you experience segfaults and are willing to provide stack traces.